oerg866/win98-quickinstall/README.md

 A BIOS update may help, the issue is currently under investigation as we found some BIOS versions where this problem does not occur.

 For now, you can work around this problem by using a PCI SCSI or IDE adapter card that supports CD-ROM boot or has DOS drivers with the **DOS boot floppy option**.

+You can also try disabling DMA when booting the CD/Floppy.

 ## Q: I'm trying to install on a VIA MVP3-based motherboard and I'm getting a "General Protection Fault" on the first boot.
 (Repoted by Rigo)